Avert Your Eyes!

 The type of customer who generally goes for a Roman Blind is a customer who is drawn to curtains but has had enough of heavy materials that always get in the way and are a burden to clean.
 Usually they feel they want their wall space back in the room.
 The attraction to a Roman Blind is that they give the feel of a curtain and the customer doesn’t feel all the beautiful material is wasted rolled up all day.
 They love the elegance of the panels and the practicality of the modern mechanism that makes them so easy to operate.
 They also have extras that can be added that really make a statement from designer ribbons to crystal tassels and scallops.

 Roman blinds come in the same categories as Roller Blinds: sheerweave, light filtering, and blockout.
 Most customers go for blockout but just the other day a stunning couple in a retirement estate needed something light filtering for their kitchen.
-They chose a stunning print called “Oslo” with a beautiful horizontal texture with contrasting colors.
+They chose a stunning print called “Mendoza” with a beautiful horizontal texture with contrasting colors.
+Not only are the available in so many colors and textures but they can be split into multiple blinds per window.
+This means you can half part of one slightly pulled up to let in air from a window, while blocking the rest of the light.

 Whether it’s one window, a bay window, or a few windows in the room, Roman Blinds have a classic look that never goes out of style.